Probabilistic community detection with unknown number of communities: Simulation studies

 We also briefly discuss the estimation of $k$ from the posterior.
 In our collapsed Gibbs sampler, $k$ is marginalized out and hence we do not directly obtain samples from the posterior distribution of $k$.
 However, we can still estimate $k$ based on the posterior distribution of $|z|$, the number of unique values (occupied components) in $(z_1, \ldots, z_n)$.
 This is asymptotically justified for mixtures of finite mixtures as in \S 4.3.2 of \citep{Miller:Thesis} who showed that the (prior) posterior distribution of $|z|$ behaves very similarly to that for the number of components $k$ when $n$ is large.
 This approach also works well in finite samples as demonstrated below.

 In all the simulation examples considered below, we employed Algorithm \ref{algorithm} with $\gamma =1$ and $a=b=1$ to fit the MFM-SBM model; we shall henceforth refer to this as the MFM-SBM algorithm.
-We arbitrarily initialized our algorithm with $9$ clusters in all the examples.
-We experimented with various other choices and didn't find any evidence of sensitivity to the initialization.
+For all simulations, a truncated Poisson prior with mean $1$ is assumed on $k$.
+We arbitrarily initialized our algorithm with $9$ clusters and randomly allocated the cluster configurations in all the examples.
+We experimented with various other choices and did not find any evidence of sensitivity to the initialization; a detailed sensitivity analysis can be found in Appendix \ref{sec:cond} of the supplemental document.
+In more complex real networks, a practical guideline for the truncated Poisson mean is to take an empirical Bayes approach and set it to the estimated number of clusters from a frequentist algorithm (such as BHM considered in the paper).